 The best soil for sudangrass is warm, well-tilled, moist, and clod free.
 Fertility is not the most important consideration, as this grass requires little nitrogen; however, in heavily used lands, additional nitrogen will enhance its growth.

 Early seeding is important when growing sorghum sudangrass.
-Seed in warmer regions can be planted as early as February, but most of us must wait until the soil is evenly warmed to at least 60 degrees Fahrenheit (16 C.).
+Seed in warmer regions can be planted as early as February, but most of us must wait until the soil is evenly warmed to at least 60 degrees F. (16 C.).
 A general rule of thumb is to seed July through August.

 Management of Sorghum Sudangrass